How to become a dentist

 Step 4 — Apply to dental school

-Step 5 — Go to dental school
+Step 5 — Get a dental license

+It takes a minimum of 4 years to complete your dentist degree – the Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD).
 Students take several science courses in the first year, such as biochemistry, anatomy, and oral histology.
 These provide an understanding of scientific concepts and how they apply to dentistry.

 Typical second-year courses include: